jsong1b/stitch/json_spec.md

 file.
 In the case of a relative path, `Stitch` will base the relative path based on the directory of the file specified in the value of the `from` key.
 Whether or not the path is absolute or relative is dependent on whatever program generates the JSON or what the user specifies.
+Additionally, if no other name is specified for a block, the value of `export` becomes the value of `name`.

 Here is an example using an absolute path: